bsccf/Uni-notes/Mathematics for Engineering and the Environment/10U Matrices 3/types of solution to linear equations using matrices.md

 $$\begin{align*}
  \begin{pmatrix}1 & \frac{1}{2} & \frac{5}{2} & 2 \\ 0 & 1 & 1 & 0 \\ 0 & 0 & 1 & 0 \\ 0 & 0 & 0 & 0\end{pmatrix}\begin{pmatrix}x_1 \\ x_2 \\ x_3 \\ x_4\end{pmatrix} &= \begin{pmatrix} \frac{7}{2} \\ \frac{3}{5} \\ - \frac{1}{5} \\ \frac{2}{5}\end{pmatrix}
 \end{align*}$$
-The rank of the main matrix is 3 while the coefficient matrix is 4
+The rank of the main matrix is 3 while the coefficient matrix is 4, hence there are no solutions.